AmitThakkar/Product-Serverless-API/README.md

-# Product-Serverless-API
+# Product Serverless API

-This is sample API for Product Collection
+This is sample API for Product Collection.